Add this

 Here's the second example of Vaccine Humour, though I suspect unintended.
 Now, one was aware that our journalism had descended to Mariana Trench depths in recent times, but this takes the lemon tart.
 The article refers, of course, to the vaccine wall being figuratively built by the govt. to protect its citizens, but the terrible pun is an error of phallic proportions.
 It is certainly not a printing error- one prick can be a printer's devil, but two pricks has to be the editorial board!
 One has read of arm in arm friendship, hand in glove chicanery, ball by ball commentary, but a prick by prick wall is a first for me.

 And finally, of course, there are all those questions about Vaccine Immunity: how long will the antibodies last ?
 A friend of mine informs me that the only chaps who are not bothered about this are our judges: you see, they already have plenty of immunity- from accountability, prosecution and criticism.
-Which is why it makes no sense for them to stop physical court hearings- nothing can touch them, for if a virus were to attack them that would be ultra vires, wouldn't it ?
+Which is why it makes no sense for them to stop physical court hearings- nothing can touch them, for if a virus were to attack them that would be ultra virus, wouldn't it ?

-Friday 5 February 2021
+Friday, 5 February 2021

 ARE THE FARMERS MAKING DELHI IRRELEVANT ?